-{\bf Vulnerability in networks.} Besides uncertainty evaluation in the risk analysis, another critical step is to explore the vulnerable part of the system, which is the mitigation focus on the system recovery.
-Vulnerability is usually defined through the degree of exposure to hazards and the degree of losses due to the risks \cite{douglas2007physical,cutter2008temporal,cutter1996vulnerability,weichselgartner2001disaster}.
-For CI networks, another kind of features, spatial properties \cite{bashan2013extreme}, are recognized now to be another source of vulnerability.
-Different indicators can measure the vulnerability of a link as the service degradation due to to the possibility of it being closed.
-For road networks, several link importance indices and site exposure indices are proposed \cite{jenelius2006importance}, based on the variation in generalized travel cost when these links are disrupted.
-For power grids, based on network-survivability analysis, identifying the most vulnerable locations in the power grid is studied \cite{bernstein2014power}, considering the spatial correlation between outages.
-A water distribution network is critical for city life and therefore may be the target of intentional attacks.
-The vulnerability of the water distribution network is found to depend on hydraulic analysis and network topology \cite{shuang2014node}.
-Chang et al. \cite{chang2001measuring} have proposed measurement for post-disaster transportation performance.
-Tuncel et al. \cite{tuncel2010risk} have proposed a risk management for supply chain networks based on failure mode, effects, and criticality analysis (FMECA) technique and Petri net simulation.
+In addition to uncertainty evaluation, another critical step in risk analysis is the exploration of the vulnerable parts of the system.
+This step focuses on system recovery.
+Vulnerability is usually defined through the degree of exposure to hazards and losses due to the risks that are present \cite{douglas2007physical}.
+For CI networks, another kind of feature, spatial properties \cite{bashan2013extreme}, is recognized as another source of vulnerability.
+Various indicators can be used to measure the vulnerability of a link as the service provided by a CI degrades to a level at which there is a possibility of its being closed.
+For road networks, several link importance indices and site exposure indices have been proposed \cite{jenelius2006importance} based on the variation in generalized travel cost when these links are disrupted.
+For power grids, identifying the most vulnerable locations in the grid has been studied from the perspective of network survivability analysis, taking into consideration the spatial correlation among outages \cite{bernstein2014power}.
+Water distribution networks are critical for city life and may be the targets of intentional attacks.
+The vulnerability of a water distribution network depends on its hydraulic components and its network topology \cite{shuang2014node}.
+Chang et al. \cite{chang2001measuring} proposed measurements for postdisaster transportation performance.
+Tuncel et al. \cite{tuncel2010risk} proposed risk management for supply chain networks based on the failure mode, effects, the criticality analysis (FMECA) technique, and Petri net simulation.

 In some cases, critical infrastructures are subject to multiple hazards.
-While some related studies \cite{pearce1984stochastic,rackwitz1978structural,ghosn2005load} have focused on analyzing the probability of joint hazard occurrences, corresponding risk assessments method for this scenario have also been proposed \cite{deco2011risk,mccullough2011framework}.
-For example, considering multiple hazards of earthquake and hurricane, Kameshwar et al. \cite{kameshwar2014multi} have proposed parameterized fragility based multi-hazard risk assessment procedure for highway bridges.
+While some related studies \cite{pearce1984stochastic, ghosn2005load} have focused on analyzing the probability of occurrence of joint hazards, other risk assessment methods for this scenario have also been proposed \cite{deco2011risk}.
+For example, considering the multiple hazards of earthquakes and hurricanes, Kameshwar et al. \cite{kameshwar2014multi} proposed a parameterized fragility-based multihazard risk-assessment procedure for highway bridges.